andreaceriati/credit-risk-classification/README.md

 ## Repository

-In this repository you will find a "Credit Risk" folder, containg a "Resources" folder, with the data used for the analysis, and a Jupyter notebook titled "credit_risk_classification".
+In this repository you will find a "Credit Risk" folder, containing a "Resources" folder, with the data used for the analysis, and a Jupyter notebook titled "credit_risk_classification".